 The India simulations focus on the north Indian states of Uttar Pradesh and Bihar.
 These states are key producers of rice and wheat in South Asia and use a regular rice-wheat rotation that is prevalent in this part of India (Mahajan and Gupta, 2009).
 We include single gridbox simulations and a regional simulation.
-The single gridbox simulations are a selection of four locations , selected from across these two states in order to gain understanding of the model response to the variation in conditions across the two states.
+The single gridbox simulations are a selection of four locations from across these two states.
 For each gridbox both single crop (referred to as India-single) and sequential crop (referred to as India-sequential) simulations are run.
 India-single and India-sequential are set up in the same way, with the only difference being that sowing dates are provided for just one crop.
 For consistency with the rest of the simulations only wheat is simulated in India-single.
 The single gridbox simulations enable a similar analysis to that described for Avignon (Sect.
 3.1), while the regional simulation (this is only a sequential crop run) is a demonstration of the sequential cropping method being used at larger scales.
 For the regional simulation we assume that wheat and rice are grown in every gridbox across the two states and the crops are not limited by nutrient availability.
 The sequential cropping system in this region involves growing rice during the wet monsoon months and an irrigated wheat crop during the dry winter.
 In these simulations (both single gridbox and regional), wheat is only irrigated during its growing period and without applying limits due to water availability (this is referred to as unlimited irrigation).
-The wheat varieties grown in India are spring wheat, which is the standard variety represented by JULES (see-Sect.
+The wheat varieties grown in India are spring wheat, which is the standard variety represented by JULES (Sect.
 3.1).